medibloc/panacea-core/.gitbook/1-users/3-data-exchange/1-consume-data.md

 For more details about data validation certificates, please see the [Data Validation](../../3-protocol-devs/1-dep-specs/4-data-validation.md) specification.

-In general, the data transmitted is encrypted by oracles, so that only the specific data consumer is able to decrypt it.
+In general, the data transmitted is encrypted by oracles, so that only a specific data consumer is able to decrypt it.
 Using the following REST API, you can get a secret key of each data from the oracle which issued the data validation certificate.
 ```bash
 curl -v -X GET -H "Authorization: Bearer ${jwt}" \